Supreme Court blocks Biden’s workplace vaccine rules, allows requirement for health-care workers

 But lawsuits emerged around the nation and were consolidated for review by a different court.
 A panel of the U.S. Court of Appeals for the 6th Circuit dissolved the 5th Circuit’s stay, saying the rules could go into effect.

-The other challenged policy was a Centers for Medicare and Medicaid Services vaccination requirement for what the White House says is more than 17 million health-care workers at 76,000 facilities that receive federal money tied to those programs.
+The other challenged policy was a vaccination requirement for what the White House says is more than 17 million health-care workers at 76,000 facilities that receive federal money tied to Medicare and Medicaid.

-The administration points to federal law that gives the secretary of the Department of Health and Human Services the ability to impose requirements necessary for the “health and safety” of patients.
+The administration has pointed to federal law that gives the secretary of the Department of Health and Human Services the ability to impose requirements necessary for the “health and safety” of patients.
 For decades, it says, the secretary has had authority to require participating health-care providers to establish programs for the prevention and control of infectious diseases within the facilities.

 The states challenging the policy said the federal government did not have such coercive powers over the states.
 As a practical matter, they said, worker opposition to the vaccine would cost the facilities skilled employees at the time they are most needed.